 We believe important life events should be recognized and celebrated.
 At Grace Church, we celebrate life events with God and with community.
 At Grace Church, are open our doors to share these celebrations with members and non-church folk.
 At Grace Church, all people are welcome because God's grace extends to all people.
 If you have any questions please contact us (email@example.com) to set up a time to speak with our Pastor.

 Baptism is a fundamental step in receiving and experiencing grace.
 Through the Holy Spirit and the blessed water, we are initiated into the family of God, the church universal.
 It is within this family that we are challenged to grow in our faith and understand God’s Grace on a deeper level.
 We as United Methodists believe that Baptism is the doorway to a higher understanding of God’s love through community, societal engagement, and prayerful discernment.
-If you are interested in baptism we would be grateful to speak with you further about it at Grace Church.
+If you are interested in baptism we would be love the opportunity to speak with you about it at Grace Church.

 The Christian wedding ceremony at Grace Church includes two primary commitments.
 One commitment is the personal covenant the couple makes with one another: